fermarsan/aixt/prerequisites.md

 ## Modules

-**Aixt** projects uses _SLY_ python module for doing the lexer and syntactic analysis.
-You can install it as follows:
+**Aixt** projects uses _sly_ Python's module for doing the lexer and syntactic analysis, _re_ for regular expresions analysis, and _yaml_ for the configuration files.
+You can install all the needed modules as follows:

 ```
-pip install sly
+pip install sly re yaml
 ```
 ## Native C compilers
 - **XC8**: Microchip and Atmel 8-bit microcontrollers